Lazack28/Auto-reaction/README.md

 Don't edit @Lazack_28 because when you do it won't work correctly The bot has also the ability to share the sorce code directly to telebotcreator website.
 ****
-this script should be forked and edit then youbshould visit this website for making youre own reaction bot
+this script should be forked and edit then you should visit this website for making youre own reaction bot

 https://telebotcreator.com
 ****